bachelor-2014/report/v2/introduction.md

   element specifically designed for it, the GUI element simply sends instruction integer code to the core.
-The GUI also allows the user to program an experiment either as instruction integer code directly or as Rucolang code, the user interaction is further elobrated in chapter \ref{sec:human}
+The GUI also allows the user to program an experiment either as instruction integer code directly or as Rucolang code, the user interaction is further elobrated in chapter
+  \ref{sec:human_interaction}